 Perhaps Joost de Lange still needs to find his own voice, both literally and as a songwriter, before he reaches his full potential as a frontman.
 In the meantime, there is much to enjoy here, if you’re up for some very competent blues/rock guitar.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the JOOST DE LANGE’S ROCK BLUES EXPERIENCE – Live In Antwerp link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the JOOST DE LANGE’S ROCK BLUES EXPERIENCE – Live In Antwerp link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 DOWNLOAD – [CD]